thoughtbot/superglue/docs/super-turbo-streams.md

 ## vs. Turbostreams

 TurboStreams is an amazing tool from the Hotwire world.
 Its often associated with streaming HTML updates: replacing an element, updating an element, appending/prepending an element to another element.
 If we step back and consider what we're sending over the wire, its less about HTML and more about content.

 When you do `broadcast_append_to :messages, @message`, you're not thinking "send some HTML."
 You're thinking "add this message to the messages collection."
 The semantic operation is moreso about content and identity, than markup.

-The same goes for Super TurboStreams, but we're using JSON instead of HTML as the delivery mechanism.
+The same goes for Super Turbo Streams, but we're using JSON instead of HTML as the delivery mechanism.

 ## Setting Up Streaming